/

 SaaS company that uses user-based pricing

-Eleken worked with Clientjoy, a client experience platform for freelancers and agencies that allows them to build sales funnels for potential clients, prepare proposals, track the project stages, issue invoices quickly and easily.
-They implemented a clear User-Based SaaS pricing model and also created different tiers to serve customers of different-size.
+As for the User-Based SaaS pricing model, Eleken worked with Clientjoy, a client experience platform for freelancers and agencies.
+They created different tiers to serve customers of different-size.
 Features are the same for each plan, the numbers of users differ only.
 If you are a Solopreneur, then the Basic plan is your best option, if you run a small agency or work as a team of three professionals, you may choose the Plus plan.

 SaaS pricing models examples